inanna-malick/akka-streams-example/README.md

 - However, those interfaces are too low level to code against.
 - Akka streams also includes a high-level, type safe DSL for working with streams.
+- This DSL is used to create descriptions of stream processing graphs, which are then materialized into running reactive streams.
 - Domain Specific Language makes this easy, fun, typesafe to work with.
 Let me demonstrate w/ reddit example.
 - We'll be working with this API:

 ```
 type WordCount = Map[String, Int]
 case class LinkListing(links: Seq[Link])